xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 **Note**: x is slot number in Cisco 8800 router

 ### 88-LC1-52Y8H-EM
-The Cisco 88-LC1-52Y8H-EM P100 based collapsed core, peering and aggregation optimized line card provides 4 ports of 400G, 8 ports of 100G, and 52 ports of 10G/25G, aggregating to a total bandwidth of 3.7 Tbps.
+The Cisco 88-LC1-52Y8H-EM P100 based collapsed core, peering, aggregation and WAN Internet Gateway optimized line card provides 4 ports of 400G, 8 ports of 100G, and 52 ports of 10G/25G, aggregating to a total bandwidth of 3.7 Tbps.
 There are two P100 NPUs on this line card.
 Allow Flexible combination of 400G/100G/40G/25G/10G/1G Optics and port based Breakout options.
 This line card supports MACsec on port speed at line rate.
+All ports support PTP timing at Class C performance.

 ![K2-photo5.png]({{site.baseurl}}/images/K2-photo5.png)